pollfish/docs/ios.md

 <br/>
 #### **5.2.6 .rewardMode (BOOL)**

 Initializes Pollfish in reward mode.
-This means that Pollfish Indicator will not be shown and Pollfish survey panel will be automatically hidden until the user explicitly call Pollfish show function.
-This behaviour enables the option to show a custom prompt (for example for a reward prompt) to incentivize the user to participate to the survey.
+This means that Pollfish Indicator will not be shown and Pollfish survey panel will be automatically hidden until the publisher explicitly calls Pollfish show function.
+This behaviour enables the option for the publisher, to show a custom prompt to incentivize the user to participate to the survey.

-If not used the default value is false and Pollfish indicator is shown.
+If not set, the default value is false and Pollfish indicator is shown.
 <br/>
 <span style="text-decoration: underline">Objective-C:</span>
 ```